 “GPE’s 2021 Global Education Summit created an unprecedented moment for education financing, with heads of state from 19 partner countries signing on the Heads of State Call to Action, spearheaded by President Kenyatta.
 It will be important to leverage this momentum in high-level political will, while also remaining cognizant of the deep impacts of the pandemic on economies and therefore on budgets.

 For countries that suffer high debt burdens, this creates pressure on national governments to ensure education remains prioritized among competing needs, but also generates a responsibility for international creditors to rethink the terms for repayment of loans that may otherwise constrain fiscal space.

 In this resource-scare environment, increasing the value-add of each dollar also becomes essential, which is why a focus on efficiency is so important – estimates suggest almost a third of education spending is wasted due to inefficiencies.
 Similarly, advancing equity objectives means ensuring that mechanisms for directing resources to the most marginalized is hardwired into budget decisions.
 Working towards improved transparency and accountability, including timely release of financial data, will be critical – this reaches right from national-level budget reporting down to better understanding expenditures and relative performance at the school and community level,” says Margaret Louise Irving.

 So, as stated in the beginning, we are looking into a year of mitigating the consequences of the crisis and reestablishing education for all.
 We hope to build back fast but also to build back better.

 “I trust and hope that we have learned something.
 That it has led people to value education and educators higher so that more people will support education in the time to come.
 I hope that many more will support the teachers and students and movements fighting to protect and improve education.
-Activism is key,” concludes Kira Boe from Oxfam IBIS.
+Activism is key,” concludes Kira Boe from Oxfam Denmark.